 a Vermont-based confectionery specializing in small-batch, gourmet marshmallows founded by perpetually curious chef, writer, and Vermont-native, Alexx Shuman.
 This one-woman venture is a complete reinterpretation of the childhood delight.
 Alexx utilizes her extensive culinary background and adventurous palate to elevate the humble treat to imaginative new levels.
 Flavors change with both the seasons and Alexx's own culinary discoveries, continuously surprising anyone who thinks a marshmallow is a marshmallow is a marshmallow.

-So glad you asked!
-After graduating from Smith College, I pursued my greatest joy: food.
-I studied at Le Cordon Bleu Paris & the New England Culinary Institute and worked with James Beard Award acknowledged chefs, adoring every minute of the learning, and finding that working in the restaurant industry was making me fall out of love with making food.
+The Marshmallow Girl!
+I'm a multi-passionate doer, a nurturing rule breaker, a crier, and a classically-trained chef who panicked when she realized that working in the restaurant industry was making her fall out of love with making food.
+Oh no!
 Unwilling to sacrifice such an integral part of my being, I left, promising myself that down the line I'd find a more innovative way to put food the center of my life.
 A few years working in Boston start-ups, an MBA, and a stint living in Provence writing about food later, and I found myself back in my beloved home state of Vermont.

 There is a T.S.
 Eliot poem that starts,

 We shall not cease from exploration

 And the end of all our exploring

 And know the place for the first time.